Otto Fried: Work

 Especially in the 1980s and 1990s, he designed functional objects such as plates made of Limoges porcelain, drinking glasses made of Murano glass and rugs, commissioned and produced by the Cogolin manufactory.
-Together with blacksmith Jean Prévost he worked on numerous small and large sculptures and pieces of furniture as well as on further objects made of metal – from andirons, bookends, and doorknobs to furniture to Esprit de la Forêt (1994), a three meter high iron fountain, which is located in a sculpture park in the south of France.
+Together with blacksmith Jean Prévost he worked on numerous small and large sculptures and pieces of furniture as well as on further objects made of metal – from andirons, bookends, and doorknobs to furniture to Esprit de la Forêt (1994), a three-meter high iron fountain, which is located in a sculpture park La petite escalère in the south of France.

-At times Otto Fried worked as a sculptor and designer, he drew extensively – often in large formats - and he painted at all times.
-Beyond these artistic disciplines he used to "play", as he would call it, with whatever material at hand - with shells and stones, with branches and wire.
+At times Otto Fried worked as a sculptor and designer, he drew extensively – often in large formats – and he painted at all times.
+Beyond these artistic disciplines he used to "play", as he would call it, with whatever material at hand – with shells and stones, with branches and wire.
 The most telling one of the photos of what has perhaps been the first full-page newspaper article about Otto Fried shows him with a small, partly flexible sculpture that allows him, in his words "to investigate types of rhythms on a single threat of metal".